Satellite-im/Core-PWA/README.md

 ## Running Cypress tests

-To run Cypress tests you need to do yarn dev in order to build out `localhost:3000`, that's the one we use as the baseUrl
+To run Cypress tests you need to do `yarn dev` in order to build out `localhost:3000`, that's the one we use as the baseUrl

+You also need to go to the iridium repo and run `pnpm i`, `pnpm build` and `pnpm sync-node`

 When `localhost:3000` is running you can either use